 The canal opened in 1869, and remains one of the planet's busiest shipping lanes.
 Through it the vast percentage of Europe's energy needs are transported from the Middle East oil fields.

-This vital corridor of commerce has been closed by war twice.
+This vital corridor of commerce has been closed due to war twice.
 The most recent closing occurred during the Six-Day War (in 1967), a brief war between Israel and its Arab neighbors.

-A terrific photo by NASA of the Suez Canal.
+A terrific photo by NASA: the Suez Canal.